Taxing the 'Job Creators':

 Quit backing policies that have been destroying the middle class for the past 30 years.
 Prior to 1981,

-lower classes, but all gained at equivalent rates.
+classes, but all gained at equivalent rates.
 Since then, the top 10% have received more than the rest.

 Even the gains of the top 10% have paled in comparisons to the gains of the top 1%.
 Those are economic

 facts that are readily available to anybody who cares to fact-check any of this.
 All of this is the result of

 changes in economic policies in Washington.
-These policies have created a situation
+These policies have created a situation where income that

 How does this affect the overall economy?
 What I am talking about has nothing to do with a sense of